peymanshahmarimikaeeldarehsi/app-theme/development-strategy.md

 - create a localy branch for "services"
 - create a localy branch for "about"
 - create a localy branch for "contact us"
-- create a localy branch for "style"
-- create a localy branch for "images and fonts and ..."

 ## step 4 : edit files and push branches  to git hub